Learn about The Laravel Controller And its Basic Concept

 Route::get('user/{id}','UserController@show');

 When the user requests the above route URI, the show method executes from the UserController class.
-The route parameter passed to the action.
+The route parameter is passed to the action.

 They do not need it to add the full path of the controller in the route file.
-When RouteServiceProvider loads the route file within a route group that contains namespace.
+When RouteServiceProvider loads the route file within a route group that contains a namespace.
 We need to add a class name with a function name that wants to execute.

 If you have nested a controller into the App\Http\Controller directory, then you just specified the relative path of a controller.
-Your controller path looks like App\Http\Controllers\Admin\AdminController, write URI given below.
+Your controller path looks like App\Http\Controllers\Admin\AdminController, write the URI given below.

 Route::get('admin/dashboard','Admin\AdminController@dashboard');

 You want to define a controller that contains a single method.
 You may name this method as ‘__invoke’ on a controller.
-We also know it as a single action controller.
+We also know it as a single-action controller.

 <?php